max-codeware/linmeric/README.md

 ```sh
   $ linmeric --help
 ```
-and a quick help menu will be runned.
+and a quick help menu will run.
 Choose the option you’re most interested in!

 ### Viewing the linmeric guide on gedit:
 From the command line type: